-If the 404 Not Found error is being caused by incorrect permalink settings, see this tutorial on how to fix the error:
+If the 404 Not Found error is being caused by incorrect permalink settings, see the tutorial below to learn how to fix the error:

 Fix Link Redirection Issues

-If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see the tutorials below to learn how to fix the error:
+If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see these tutorials on how to fix the error: